Kristina01111000/Drws_site/README.md

 8/14
 For next week:
 For next podcast email send it at 3:45
-Back up syrnathealing, make a staging site, confirm with him before fixing it Look at youtube look for a different intro video for the channel, he doesn’t like the current video, come up with a few options, one where he is wearing a doctor jacket https://growingholistically.com/podcasts-with-dr-w/ make part two be after a bullet and some spacing, not a comma Same on syr site also
+Back up syrnathealing, make a staging site, confirm with him before fixing it -> can't change the php on the staging site w/p changing it onthe actual site :(
+Look at youtube look for a different intro video for the channel, he doesn’t like the current video, come up with a few options, one where he is wearing a doctor jacket https://growingholistically.com/podcasts-with-dr-w/ make part two be after a bullet and some spacing, not a comma Same on syr site also